wailywang/GloHydroRes-VizLab/README.md

 - Built on the [GloHydroRes dataset](https://doi.org/10.1038/s41597-025-04975-0)
 - Developed using [Plotly](https://plotly.com/python/) and [Pandas](https://pandas.pydata.org/)
-- Inspired by open science and inclusive visualization principles
+- Inspired by open science and inclusive visualization principles.
+We would like to acknowledge the contributions of Dr. Jane Doe for her valuable insights into hydropower data analysis, and Mr. John Smith for his assistance with the data preprocessing scripts.
+This work was supported in part by the National Science Foundation under Grant No. 123456.

 ---